HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 4. `cd HMCExamples.jl/scripts/dynare`
 5. `bash install_dynare.sh`
 6. `matlab` and then type in your license credentials.
-7. Run whichever `.m` files you wish to run:
+7. Run whichever `.m` file from inside the `dynare` folder you wish to run:
   - `robustness_rbc_1.m`
   - `robustness_rbc_2.m`
   - `table_rbc_1.m`